opennetworkinglab/onos-p4-tutorial/EXERCISE-3.md

 Now we can try the PTF test for routing without any modification.

-To run the test for routing, enter `ptf` directory and use following command:
+To run the test for routing, enter the `ptf` directory and use following command:

 ```bash
 make routing
 ```